MBCProject/mbc-markdown/capa.md

 19 September 2023

 ## Histograms ##
 The histograms below show the number of capa rules mapped into ATT&CK techniques (organized by tactic), MBC behaviors (organized by objective), and MBC micro-behaviors (organized by micro-objective).
-The explicit techniques, behaviors, and micro-behaviors follow.
+The count tracks ATT&CK techniques and sub-techniques and MBC behaviors and methods separately.
+For example, both B0009 and B0009.012 are counted under the Anti-Behavioral Analysis objective.
+The explicit techniques/sub-techiques, behaviors/methods, and micro-behaviors/micro-methods follow the histograms.

 ### ATT&CK Mapping Histogram ###